Whiteknight/ParserObjects/docs/parsers_core.md

 # Core Parsers

+The core parsers are all generic, and they can operate on any type of input sequence.
+For a list of additional parsers which are related strictly to parsing strings with character input sequences, see the [String/Character Parsers](parsers_chars.md) page.
+In addition, there are several specialty parsers related to parsing common patterns from programming languages, which also take character input sequences.
+You can find these in the [Programming Parsers](parsers_programming.md) page.

+Throughout the descriptions of these parsers, examples will be shown where one parser is functionally or logically equivalent to a combination of other parsers.
+This is done to give multiple possible ways to understand some of the trickier concepts.

 ## Declaration Styles

 There are three basic styles of declaring parsers.
-The first is to use normal object constructors and methods:
+The first is to use normal object constructors and methods (change `<char>` to be whatever input type your parser methods are consuming):

 ```csharp
 var parser = new ListParser<char, char>(